Poona Pact 1932: History, Features, and Significance

 Favored reform, not abolition of Varnashrama order

-Complete annihilation of caste system
+Complete destruction of caste system

 Nature of Problem